 |Tray Dimensions||13.5" diameter||15" diameter||10.2" diameter||10.5" x 13"||12" diameter|

 |Number of Trays||5||6||6||5||5|

 |Temperature Range||95 - 160 F||90-165 F||95-158 F||100-160 F||Max 180 F|

 Our Analysis and Test Results

 Many dehydrator models suffer from inconsistent temperatures, and as a result, they have inconsistent food outcomes.
 The morsels will be unevenly dried, or worse, over-dried.
 This is not the case with the Snackmaster Pro.
 This machine has one of the more accurate thermostats that we've evaluated.
 We tested several different foods in these machines — bananas, apples, herbs, tomatoes, and beef.
 Most machines struggle with producing quality beef jerky.
 Not the Snackmaster.
 That's quite impressive considering the price point.

 Ease of Use

-Given the extremely competitive price point of this dehydrator and the quality results it yields, we argue that its a value item.
+Given this dehydrator's extremely competitive price point and its quality results, we argue that it's a valuable item.
 Sure, it lacks some standard features that may put some consumers off, but it has others that will outweigh them for the right person.

-The NESCO Snackmaster Pro offers simplicity in design with consistent, quality results at a price that's hard to beat.
+The Snackmaster Pro is inexpensive, easy to use, and dries food with the best of them.
+We certainly like that the fan is on the top of the unit as it allows the base, which is where most of the mess ends up, to be washed instead of being wiped out.
+We also found the flexibility in the tray beds to be helpful when removing sticky foods.
+It offers simplicity in design with consistent, quality results at a price that's hard to beat.
 However, the savings that this product offers comes at the cost of time.
 If you like spending time in the kitchen and want to keep some extra bucks in your wallet, then give this machine a whirl.